ambergeldar/deepgram/additional/def.md

 # Glossary

+You've reached this page because, in my imagination, the word you clicked should have loaded a glossary tooltip when hovered over.

 We should create a centralized glossary of terminology, so we aren't duplicating content across the site.
 A centralized glossary also helps keep internal and external product language consistent as a company grows.
 Additionally, it can be used to integrate documentation into a Dashboard.

 ## Format